Gelsey Kirkland: Career

-Kirkland joined the American Ballet Theatre in 1974, and performed as a principal dancer in a number of classical ballets including the title role in Giselle, Kitri in Don Quixote, Clara in The Nutcracker, Swanilda in Coppélia, Aurora in The Sleeping Beauty, Juliet in Romeo and Juliet, the Sylph in La Sylphide, Lise in La Fille Mal Gardée, Odette/Odile in Swan Lake, Nikiya in The Kingdom of the Shades, the Mazurka and pas de deux in Les Sylphides, and the Sleepwalker in La Sonnambula.
+After Mikhail Baryshnikov defected in 1974, Kirkland joined him for the first time dancing with the Royal Winnipeg Ballet, before the duo joined the American Ballet Theatre later that year.
+She performed as a principal dancer in a number of classical ballets including the title role in Giselle, Kitri in Don Quixote, Clara in The Nutcracker, Swanilda in Coppélia, Aurora in The Sleeping Beauty, Juliet in Romeo and Juliet, the Sylph in La Sylphide, Lise in La Fille Mal Gardée, Odette/Odile in Swan Lake, Nikiya in The Kingdom of the Shades, the Mazurka and pas de deux in Les Sylphides, and the Sleepwalker in La Sonnambula.

 Kirkland was repeatedly fired (but always rehired) by American Ballet Theatre for drug abuse and erratic behavior.
 Her partner Patrick Bissell introduced her to cocaine, which the two did together.
 Kirkland said many of the dancers in the company were doing all kinds of drugs to cope with the pressures of dancing.
 In spite of her substance abuse, she became a prima ballerina.

+She defected to London, England to dance with the Royal Ballet of London.
+She partnered with Anthony Dowell to dance Romeo and Juliet.
+She hand-picked Stephen Jeffries to dance Sleeping Beauty with her.

 Kirkland was featured on cover of Time on May 1, 1978.

 In 1986, Kirkland retired from performing, becoming a ballet teacher, choreographer, and coach.

 In 2006, she was awarded the Dance Magazine Award.

 In 2007, Kirkland, Michael Chernov, and American Ballet Theatre artistic director Kevin McKenzie choreographed a new production of Tchaikovsky's The Sleeping Beauty, in which, after an absence from the stage of more than 20 years, she danced the role of "Carabosse, the Wicked Fairy".

 In 2010, Kirkland and Chernov established the Gelsey Kirkland Academy of Classical Ballet (GKACB), where they served as co-Artistic Directors.
 The Gelsey Kirkland Academy of Classical Ballet was accompanied by the Gelsey Kirkland Ballet company.
 The ballet company presented classical ballets in New York City.
 The company eventually closed.